About

 Interdisciplinary Collaborations:

-• I have worked on consciousness in infants.
-When does consciousness emerge in gestation, or infancy?
+• Consciousness in babies and infants.
 This work is with Professor Andrew Bremner, a developmental psychologist at the University of Birmingham.

-• I am very interested in visual crowding.
+• Visual crowding.
 This is when objects in the periphery of the visual field become harder to identify when placed near other objects.
 This work is with Dr Bilge Sayim, a perceptual psychologist at the University of Bern.

 Before Birmingham: